Maple Leafs beat Red Wings 5-2 to snap 3-game skid

 Moore’s empty-net goal closed out the scoring.

+The Red Wings could take some encouragement from their own depth, after a solid game from the line of de la Rose, Helm and Justin Abdelkader.

+”I think it’s repeatable.
+They’ve got three games in a row where they’ve been big, strong, heavy, created scoring chances,” coach Jeff Blashill said. ”They ended up going a decent amount against Matthews. … I think they’ve been a real good line for us, the last little bit.”

-NOTES: Detroit’s Justin Abdelkader had two assists, the first of which was his 250th career point.
+NOTES: Abdelkader had two assists, the first of which was his 250th career point. … Mantha had a partial breakaway stopped by Andersen in the second. … Toronto outshot Detroit 41-27.

 UP NEXT